hellbox/srob-migration/content/reviews/reviewing-is-a-strong-word-for-what-happens-here.md

-name = "Reviewing is a strong word for what happens here" title = "Reviewing is a strong word for what happens here" dek = "Claire Dederer's much-anticipated new memoir \"Love and Trouble\" has arrived, and the questions it covers are not only hard to answer but also hard to ask." facebookauto = "We looked at Claire Dederer's new memoir \"Love and Trouble\", on its publication day." twitterauto = "We looked at Claire Dederer's new memoir \"Love and Trouble\", on its publication day." reviews_byline = ["writers/martin-mcclellan.md"] reviews_books = ["books/love-and-trouble.md"]
+name = "Reviewing is a strong word for what happens here" title = "Reviewing is a strong word for what happens here" dek = "Claire Dederer's much-anticipated new memoir \"Love and Trouble\" has arrived, and the questions it covers are not only hard to answer but also hard to ask." type = "Review"facebookauto = "We looked at Claire Dederer's new memoir \"Love and Trouble\", on its publication day." twitterauto = "We looked at Claire Dederer's new memoir \"Love and Trouble\", on its publication day." reviews_byline = ["writers/martin-mcclellan.md"] reviews_books = ["books/love-and-trouble.md"]